BrodyGGG/BrodyGGG.github.io/README.md

 # Software Portfolio

-Welcome!
+Welcome to my software portfolio!
+This repository showcases several of my group and individual projects, including a Banking App, Hangman Game, and more.
-This repository showcases two of my group projects: a **Banking App** and a **Hangman Game** as well as a few other projects I created.
-These projects demonstrate what I have learned throughout my software engineering class and the journey.
-Enjoy.
+These projects demonstrate the skills and knowledge I've gained throughout my software engineering journey.
+Enjoy!

 ## Table of Contents